M-mount modified lens FUJINON 28mm F3.5

 1.Overview

-The Fujinon 28mm F3.5 is a lens that was extracted by Ms-optics (Miyazaki Optical) from the SUPER-EBC FUJINON 28mm F3.5, which was installed in Fujifilm’s compact cameras, the Caldia Mini Tiara (TIARA), Caldia Mini Tiara II (TIARA II), and DL Super mini (overseas name), and transplanted to the MS-28, a helicoid for Leica M mount conversion developed by the same company.
+The Fujinon 28mm F3.5 is a lens that Ms-optics (Miyazaki Optical) took the SUPER-EBC FUJINON 28mm F3.5 lens installed in Fujifilm’s compact cameras, the Caldia Mini Tiara (TIARA), Caldia Mini Tiara II (TIARA II), and DL Super mini, and transplanted it to the Leica M-mount conversion helicoid MS-28 developed by the same company.

 2.Usage